Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

-The Domestic Feline in Germany: History, Demographics, and Legal Standards
+The Domestic Feline in Germany: History, Demographics & Law

 A comprehensive demographic and cultural analysis of the domestic cat in Germany, examining breed popularities, historical origins, and the stringent animal welfare standards of the Tierschutzgesetz.

-Within the Federal Republic of Germany, the domestic cat (Felis catus) maintains a position of unparalleled popularity among companion animals, representing the most populous pet species in the nation.
-With a feline population trailing only Russia within the European landscape, Germany offers a unique case study in advanced feline husbandry and rigorous breed standards.
+Within the Federal Republic of Germany, the domestic cat (Felis catus) is the most popular companion animal species in the country.
+According to the ZZF/IVH 2025 Pet Census, Germany's feline population stands at approximately 15.7 million cats, placing it among the largest national companion-cat populations in Europe and making the country a unique case study in advanced feline husbandry and rigorous breed standards.
 This analysis explores the systematic classification of felines in German society, the historical trajectory of the species in Central Europe, and the sophisticated legal frameworks, such as the Tierschutzgesetz, which govern their welfare and breeding.

 Nomenclature and Classification